Skip to main content

 About Katami

-Katami is a Houston restaurant led by chef/owner Manabu Horiuchi.
-The verified details are straightforward: evening hours seven days a week, a smart-casual dress code, recognition for Horiuchi as a James Beard Foundation 2026 Restaurant and Chef Award semifinalist in the Outstanding Chef category.
-Beyond those confirmed facts, diners should verify current reservation, menu, service details directly with the restaurant before planning a visit.
+Katami is a Houston restaurant led by chef/owner Manabu Horiuchi, offering evening hours seven days a week, a smart-casual dress code, recognition for Horiuchi as a James Beard Foundation 2026 Restaurant and Chef Award semifinalist in the Outstanding Chef category.
+Diners should verify current reservation, menu, service details directly with the restaurant before planning a visit.

 What Makes Katami Notable

-Katami's clearest verified distinction is its connection to Manabu Horiuchi and the James Beard Foundation 2026 Outstanding Chef semifinalist recognition.
-That accolade makes the restaurant relevant for diners tracking chef-led Houston restaurants, but the specific menu format, course structure, seating layout, pricing, beverage program are not confirmed here.
-Treat Katami as an evening Houston option where the verified draw is the chef and recognition, rather than any unverified claim about a particular format or dish.
+Katami is notable for its connection to Manabu Horiuchi and the James Beard Foundation 2026 Outstanding Chef semifinalist recognition.
+That accolade makes the restaurant relevant for diners tracking chef-led Houston restaurants.
+Details regarding the specific menu format, course structure, seating layout, pricing, beverage program should be confirmed with the restaurant.
+Katami is an evening Houston option where the draw is the chef and his recognition.

 When to Book and What to Expect

 Katami operates in the evening seven days a week: Monday through Thursday from 5–10 PM, Friday and Saturday from 5–10:30 PM, Sunday from 5–10 PM.
-Because no verified lunch hours are listed, plan around dinner service only.
+Lunch hours are not offered, so plan around dinner service only.
 For reservations, availability, current menu details, timing, confirm directly with the restaurant.

 For comparison planning, Sushi Horiuchi is another comparable venue to consider, while Georgia James, The Kennedy, Mexican Sugar, Succulent Fine Dining represent other dining options to research separately.
 For a broader look at Houston's dining landscape, see our full Houston restaurants guide.